computerguided/FCM/FCM/doc/Device.md

                                                           const std::map<std::string,std::any>& settings)
 ```

+Note that the settings are passed to the constructor of the component and therefore need to be specified first.

 The method starts by creating a new instance of the component in which the constructor is called with the specified parameters; the name, the message queue, the Device's timer handler and the settings.

 ```cpp